Rituverma12/cbse-class12-2022-appearance-analysis/README.md

   |Non-empty rows          | 74             |
   |Total Counts            | 96             |

-  This diagonistic step ensures that the anomaly flag is based on real data patterns rather than assumptions.
+  This diagnostic step ensures that the anomaly flag is based on real data patterns rather than assumptions.
 Hence, set up a threshold for "LOW_RATE" classification.

   Formulas used above: